markNZed/TaskFlow/processor/README.md

   * register
   * partial
   * sync (update the Task object but do not evaluate the Task Function)

+Both `update` and `sync` send a diff, not the entire object, this helps to avoid different Task Processors over-writing parts of the Task they are not modifying.

 The Task Processor receives commands from the Hub via `task.hub.command` and only the Hub writes to `task.hub`.